 Image Fight

 In Closing

 This version of Image Fight is truly great and a far cry from the stripped down NES port.
 It is graphically fantastic with an alright soundtrack to boot as well.
-It seems strange that this was passed over for a US release.
+It seems strange that this one did make it over for a US release.
 However it doesn’t matter as the game is completely in English anyway, not that it is necessary.
 Avoid trash like Deep Blue and Ordyne and pick this up instead.

+Image Fight